TeamWereOnFHIR/smart-fhir-physio-loinc-forms/README.md

 **Temporary Notice**

-We are urrently setup to launch on the [SmartHealthIt](https://smarthealthit.org/) FHIR Sandbox (Server endpoint url: `https://r4.smarthealthit.org`).
+We are currently setup to launch on the [SmartHealthIt](https://smarthealthit.org/) FHIR Sandbox (Server endpoint url: `https://r4.smarthealthit.org`).
 Therefore the app will require manual posting of the `Questionnaire` FHIR Resource for the loinc form provided by [LHC Forms](https://lhcforms.nlm.nih.gov/lhcforms) [4], this is provided under `src/assets/fhir`.

+We recommend using [Postman](https://www.postman.com/).
+Create a `POST` request to `https://r4.smarthealthit.org/Questionnaire` with the `LoincInitialVisitQuestionnaire.json` (found in `src/assets/fhir` content in the request body.
+When the request succeeds, you will get a response back that includes the FHIR Questionnaire resource in the body.
+Copy the resource id from the response.

 Once the resource is in the FHIR Server, update the `FhirResources.sandboxQLoincPhysioFormId` value in `src/services/constants` to the new resource id.
 This will not be required when this app is setup on a standalone FHIR server that does not clean up/remove new resources.